Staggerlee011/serialexperiments/content/posts/aws-ecr-named-profile.md

 ---
 title: "Push Images to ECR via AWS Named Profile"
 date: "2021-01-15"
-description: "Quick example of using the profile switches for macOS/Linux and Windows"
+summary: "Quick example of using the profile switches for macOS/Linux and Windows"
 tags: [
     "ecr",
     "aws",